zoriya/Kyoo/INSTALLING.md

 an isolated environment with all the dependencies they need.

 Kyoo also needs 3 files to work properly.
 Two of them can simply be copy-pasted from this repository, the other needs to be filled in with your configurations.
+Those files can be put in any directory of your choice.

 Those 3 files are:
  - A `docker-compose.yml` (simply copy docker-compose.prod.yml from [here](https://raw.githubusercontent.com/zoriya/Kyoo/master/docker-compose.prod.yml)).
  - A `nginx.conf.template` copied from [here](https://raw.githubusercontent.com/zoriya/Kyoo/master/nginx.conf.template).
- - A `.env` file that you fill need to fill.
+ - A `.env` file that you will need to **fill**.
 Look at the example [.env.example](https://raw.githubusercontent.com/zoriya/Kyoo/master/.env.example)

 > If you want an explanation of what are those files, you can read the following: